Pieter Klick Table Lamp

 Some lamps have a label on the bottom of Parabel-Electric/Pieter Klick.
 All lamps with this base have “Pieter Klick ® Made in Western Germany” pressed in the plastic bottom.
 On top of the base is the Pieter Klick logo.
 It is some Peter Pan figure.

 One of these lamps have the label attached to it of a shop in Mechelen, Belgium where this lamp was bought at the time.
 “Lustrerie de Merode, De Merodestraat 15, Mechelen”.
 The lamp shop has ended business in 2001.
-Today (2018) an art gallery is located on that address.
+Today (2018) an art gallery is located on the same address.
 The vintage facade of the store has remained the same.